AEFeinstein/Super-2024-Swadge-FW/main/modes/games/GottaGo/ggDocs.md

     - [ ] Add divider to leftmost toilet when < 7 toilets
     - [ ] Fix lose text when quitting on purpose
     - [ ] Add won game display to endcard
+    - [ ] Add reminder to drink water to the main menu
   10. [ ] Refactor
     - [ ] Update data struct
     - [ ] Move drawing routines to their own file